wilsonmar/python-samples/README.md

 In the <strong>countries</strong> folder:

 * <strong>country_info.csv</strong>
 * <strong>country_lang_info.xlsx</strong>
 * Comparison of countries: <a target="_blank" href="https://media.geeksforgeeks.org/wp-content/uploads/20240926123327/WHR2023.csv">csv from a year of</a> the World Happiness Report and statistics from the CIA Factbook</a>.
+* Future program to use GeoAI:
+   * Rasterio works with raster data such as satellite images and elevation models
+   * GeoPandas extends GeoPandas
+   * Folium creates interactive maps
+   * Prestereo, Shapeley)

 <a name="Experiments"></a>